 The best travel read is a story that carries away, has a good twist or two and takes us to exotic and foreign lands.
 After reading such a book, one is filled with yearning to visit those alluring places.

 My latest travel read: They Came to Baghdad by Agatha Christie.

-Today I will share a short review on my latest travel read.
+Today I will share a short review of my latest travel read.
 On the plane down to Slovakia, I read They Came to Baghdad in Swedish and as an ebook.
 I greatly enjoy reading Christie’s books, they are innocent, yet sharp portrayals about human nature and motives.
-This particular book suited the occasion as it was about travelling – the heroine ends up in Baghdad after a seemingly innocent encounter with a man with the looks of an angel.
+This particular book suited the occasion as it was about traveling – the heroine ends up in Baghdad after a seemingly innocent encounter with a man with the looks of an angel.
 Unlike most of Christie’s works, They Came to Baghdad is a spy novel.

-It is my firm opinion that one should always read a book in its original language whenever possible and unfortunately this novel was proof of that opinion.
+It is my firm opinion that one should always read a book in its original language whenever possible and unfortunately, this novel was proof of that opinion.
 It felt like it had been translated in haste, as there were a lot of really odd spelling mistakes in it.
 Not good!
 I mean, translation is a skill that should be taken very seriously.
 On the other hand, reading an ebook was a positive experience.
 It was not my first ebook and it probably won’t be my last one.
-I have a reader which conveniently fits into my hand bag so I might leave the print copies at home from now on.
+I have a reader which conveniently fits into my handbag so I might leave the print copies at home from now on.